 As described above under "Description of Employment Agreements" the employment agreements we have with our Named Executive Officers provide for payments of severance and other benefits upon a change of control of our company.
-Upon a change in control of our company whether or not the Named Executive Officer's employment is terminated, we will pay the Named Executive Officer a severance payment in cash equal to \$5,000,000 for Mr. Dimitriadis, \$3,000,000 for Ms. Simpson and two times base salary for Ms. Shelley-Kessler, Messrs.
+Upon a change in control of our company whether or not the Named Executive Officer's employment is terminated, we have agreed to pay the Named Executive Officer a severance payment in cash equal to \$5,000,000 for Mr. Dimitriadis, \$3,000,000 for Ms. Simpson and two times base salary for Ms. Shelley-Kessler, Messrs.
 Malin and Stokes.
-If any payment or benefit received by Mr. Dimitriadis or Ms. Simpson from us subjects them to excise taxes under the "golden parachute" rules on payments and benefits, then they will be entitled to receive an additional amount (a "gross-up payment" to make the officer whole for these excise taxes and for all taxes on the grossup payment).
+If any payment or benefit received by Mr. Dimitriadis or Ms. Simpson from us subjects them to excise taxes under the "golden parachute" rules on payments and benefits, then we have agreed to provide them an additional "gross-up payment" to make the officer whole for these excise taxes and for all taxes on the gross-up payment.
 Further, upon a change of control all stock options and/or restricted common stock automatically vest.